 A brown bear sow and her cub.
 Photo © federicoriz/iStock.

-Black bears are plentiful in Southeast too, and although they’re smaller and not quite as brazen as brown bears, viewing them is a thrill too.
-Sometimes you’ll even get to see that rarest of sights: black and brown bears fishing together, both lured by plentiful salmon runs.
-Some of the best places for black bear viewing are Anan Creek Wildlife Observatory near Wrangell, plus a few lesser-known places on Prince of Wales Island.
+Black bears are plentiful in Southeast Alaska too, and although they’re smaller and not quite as brazen as brown bears, viewing them is a thrill.
+Sometimes you’ll even get to see that rarest of sights: black and brown bears fishing together, both lured to the same place by plentiful salmon runs.
+Some of the best locations for black-bear viewing are Anan Creek Wildlife Observatory near Wrangell and a few lesser-known places on Prince of Wales Island.

-If you want to see polar bears, there is a chance you might see them at Point Barrow, near the Arctic city of Barrow.
-But your very best chance of spotting a polar bear is on a trip to the tiny village of Kaktovik in the Arctic National Wildlife Refuge.
+If you want to see polar bears, there is a chance you might see them at Point Barrow, near the Arctic city of Utqiaġvik.